smikitky/vscode-dicom-dump/README.md

 ## Features

-- Dumps all DICOM tags in human-readable format (except binaries).
+- Dumps all DICOM tags in human-readable format (except binary data).
 - Understands value representation (VRs) of most standard DICOM tags.
-- Supports character encoding conversion for some encodings.
+- Basic support for character encodings.
 - 100% JavaScript.
 Does not require any external binary dependencies like DCMTK.

 ## Configuration